 Orders on uncontested matters may be approved by the court at the time noticed for hearing.
-A copy of the signed order will be immediately available to appearing counsel.
-Unrepresented parties may generally obtain a copy of the order at the Probate Clerk's Office after 1:30 p.m. on the day of the hearing.
-(Effective January 1, 2017; Rule 7.6.2 renumbered effective January 1, 2006; adopted as Rule 75.2 effective January 1, 2004)
+A conformed copy of the signed order will be available upon entry of the signed order by the Probate Clerk's Office, and will be provided to the filing party or counsel electronically, or available upon request.
+(Effective July 1, 2024; Rule 7.6.2 renumbered effective January 1, 2006; adopted as Rule 75.2 effective January 1, 2004)